ngonsoto/HerpAI/README.md

 1. **Structured Agent Results**: Saved as individual JSON files in the `/output` folder.
 Example: `virology_output.json`, `drug_design_output.json`, etc.
 2. **Final Report**: A compiled scientific report is generated in Markdown format at `output/final_report.md` and includes findings from all agents.

 This dual-output format supports both programmatic consumption and human-readable insight.
+Reports may include embedded diagrams and scientific charts saved in `/output` (e.g., PNG visualizations).

 ## 📄 License